google/comprehensive-rust/src/hello-world.md

 * Functions are introduced with `fn`.
 * Blocks are delimited by curly braces like in C and C++.
 * The `main` function is the entry point of the program.
-* Rust has hygenic macros, `println!` is an example of this.
+* Rust has hygienic macros, `println!` is an example of this.
 * Rust strings can contain Unicode characters, such as emoji.